Synavera-Discorporated/.github-private/README.md

 ---

 ### About
-**Synavera (Discorporated)** is an independent software development and research entity dedicated to building systems that explain themselves.
+**synavera_discorporated** is an independent software development and research entity dedicated to building systems that explain themselves.
 Every project released under the Synavera banner follows one unbreakable rule: **clarity is security**.

 We design tools, frameworks, and protocols that are transparent by nature — auditable, modular, and answerable to their users.